joelyeois/ghostbuster/README.md

 ```

 ## License
-Our code is licensed under GPL-3.0.
+Our code is licensed under CC BY-NC-SA 4.0 DEED.
 By downloading the software, you agree to the terms of this License.